National identity and political choice on the example of Russia and China – a re-blog of Dmitry Medvedev’s article

 A foreign student can draw on most of this methodology.
 One part of the learning process that will require a work-around is the expected native-speaker fore-knowledge of how certain words sound.

-After a very short introduction on the linguistic notation used in the book, the plan is to present one new letter per day, with the explanations of the reading and of the example images used in Bukvar – this will be a great opportunity to learn new words while connecting the new letters to a context.
+After a very short introduction on the linguistic notation used in the book, one new letter is presented per day, with the explanations of the reading and of the example images used in Bukvar – this will be a great opportunity to learn new words while connecting the new letters to a context.

 This image covers the symbology.
 It’s something you can come back to as a reference throughout the book.